Character AI Lawsuits 2026: Sewell Setzer & The AI Liability Shift

 Frequently Asked Questions (FAQ)

-Did the lawsuits allege sexual content?
+Did the lawsuits allege sexual content on the platform?

 Context: The Psychology of the Case